 Norman Ratcliff, 36, was a British national from Gillingham, Kent, England, returning home from Hong Kong via Japan, the United States, and Lusitania.
-Ratcliff entered lifeboat 14, which was lowered safely but filled with water.
+Ratcliff entered a port side lifeboat, which was lowered but the ship fell on top of his boat.
 He was saved from the shipwreck.

 Ratcliff frequently commuted to and from Hong Kong, then a British colony in China.
 He was returning to England via Japan and the United States.
 He left Japan aboard the ship Chiyo Maru, which also had aboard Lusitania passenger Captain Alick Scott.
 Chiyo Maru arrived in San Francisco, California, United States on 19 April 1915.
 Ratcliff traversed America and boarded Lusitania on 1 May 1915.
 His ticket number was 46115 and his cabin was B-45.